kubernetes/test-infra/testgrid/config.md

 ## Testing your configuration

-Run `bazel test //testgrid/...` to ensure the configuration is valid.
+Run [`bazel test //config/tests/testgrids/..`](/config/tests/testgrids) to ensure the configuration is valid.

-This finds common problems such as malformed yaml, a tab referring to a non-existent test group, a test group never appearing on any tab, etc.

 ## Advanced configuration
 See [`config.proto`] for an extensive list of configuration options.
 Here are some commonly-used ones.